rsoika/glsp-workflow-example/glsp-workflow-example-server/README.md

 # glsp-workflow-example-client

-This module contains the server implementation
+This module contains the server implementation of the glsp-workflow-example.
+The server implementation is same for every target platform (HTML5, Eclipse Theia, VSCode, Eclipse RCP).

 ## Building the Workflow Diagram example server